BernhardPosselt/backendsec/presentation.md

 ### Session Hijacking Prevention
 * Session ID should have enough entropy to prevent guessing
-* Regenerate session on login and privilege change
 * Set expiration dates for sessions and cookies
+* Regenerate session on login and privilege change (+ if possible two factor auth)
+* Bind session to IP
 * Cookie paths
 * HTTPS everywhere (also subdomains)
 * HSTS (includeSubDomains or be vulnerable to [MITM cookies from subdomains](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security#Problems))